The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Key Swaps That Make a Difference

 Flour Swaps: Use almond or coconut flour instead of matzah meal for baking.
 Both are Kosher for Passover with proper KFP certification and keep net carbs under 5g per serving.
+Almond flour runs about 3g net carbs per quarter cup, compared with roughly 26g in matzo meal, so the swap does most of the carb-cutting work for you.

 📋 Is Almond Flour Kosher for Passover?